The Bodmin Moor Hill Farming Project

 What we Aim to Achieve

-Our overall aim is to create a support network for farmers on Bodmin Moor where they can come together to share ideas, develop solutions to location specific problems, support one another and develop a resilient farming business.
+Our overall aim is to create a support network for farmers on Bodmin Moor where they can come together to share ideas, develop solutions to location specific problems and learn from one another and develop a resilient farming business.

 Stronger Relationships